Senior Travel Tips: How to Have Great Adventures as an Older Adult

 Pensacola is a small city with a huge number of inexpensive activities for older travelers.
 It costs nothing to tour the National Naval Aviation Museum, watch the Blue Angels soar through the skies, browse the fresh produce and fine art of the Palafox Market, or go birdwatching on numerous nature trails.
 You can even rent a special type of wheelchair to help you enjoy the area's white-sand beaches.

 8. The Grand Canyon

 You can experience the awesome majesty of one of the world's most stunning natural attractions for surprisingly little cost, especially if you have a camper or RV.
 Seniors can get a lifetime national parks pass for $80 or pay $35 per vehicle to enter the park for a week.
-If funds are super tight, try visiting on one of the free-entrance days.
+If funds are tight, try visiting on one of the entrance fee-free days.